nmfs-ost/noaa-fit-resources/_posts/2024-05-21-tool-quality-reviewer-docs.md

 # When do reviews take place?
 - Upon onboarding a tool
-- For existing tools in the toolbox that have been developer or actively maintained since January 2019.
+- For existing tools in the toolbox that have been developed or actively maintained since January 2019.
 - Biannually for existing tools.